Mathia (film): Synopsis

 In a remote village of Tripura, a group of youth goes for cultivating huk(Jhum), singing along.
 They come across a house of a woman who is accused of being a Swkal(Witch).
-The viallgers treat her in an unfriendly manner, forcing her to live in isolation outside the village, until a young man named Banthu from the same group falls in love with her, who had a view different from the society.
+The villagers treat her in an unfriendly manner, forcing her to live in isolation outside the village, until a young man named Banthu from the same group falls in love with her, who had a view different from the society.
 He doesn't believe in societal stigma and superstitions such as a witch living among the people.
 Following his belief, he tries convincing that it is not Kwchwngti who is responsible for people dying natural deaths or deaths due to induced circumstances.
 However, Kwchwngti is framed by the villagers for all the misfortune that the village was confronted with.
 Thereafter, men are commissioned several times by the Choudhury of the village to kill Kwchwngti, who fled with Banthu from the village to a safe place.
 It was Banthu's rationale and love for her that saved her in the end from being buried alive by the villagers as a custom punishment for being a Swkal.